-- Attending in-person class meetings: THREE TIMES PER WEEK Students are expected to attend and participate in the in-person class meetings. - Logging in: AT LEAST ONCE PER WEEK Be sure you are logging in to the course in Carmen each week, including weeks with holidays.
+- Watching lecture videos on Carmen: SEVERAL TIMES PER WEEK Students are expected to attend and participate in the class activities. - Logging in: AT LEAST ONCE PER WEEK Be sure you are logging in to the course in Carmen each week, including weeks with holidays.
 You will need to log in to Carmen to complete quizzes, view lecture content and upload homework assignments.
 (During most weeks you will probably log in many times.)
 If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.

-• Office hours:
+Office hours: